thalatamsainath/Zenbook-S-UX391UA-hackintosh/README.md

 The drive reviews that you will find online are for Phison’s E12 NVMe controller, paired with Toshiba’s BiCS3 64L TLC NAND flash.
 Sometime in early 2020, Silicon Power changed the controller to SMI SM2262EN with Intel TLC NAND flash(presumably 96L) manufactured by Unic or KYEC marked as 06T1TA9D010.
 This drive performs better than PM981 and has lower power consumption.
 The drive also works OOB with macOS.

 ## Thunderbolt 3.0:
-1) The thunderbolt port works when any USB 3.0 plugged into it or by plugging in the Asus Type-C dock for boot.
+1) The thunderbolt port works when any USB 3.0 plugged into it or by plugging in the Asus Type-C dock at the boot time.
-2) Hotplugging works as long as the the laptop doesn't go to sleep/hibernation.
-3) Post sleep thunderbolt and USB 3.0 breaks but the port still works for HDMI out and USB 2.0.
-4) Due to lack of Thunderbolt devices I haven't completely able to test it.
-Can cause KP at times.
+2) Due to lack of Thunderbolt devices I haven't completely able to test it.

 ## Intel Wi-Fi AC 8265:
 1) Works but slow(approx 40 Mbps up/down).
-2) Use HeliPort to connect to Wi-Fi.
+2) Use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to Wi-Fi.

 More info at: [OpenIntelWireless](https://github.com/OpenIntelWireless)